vercel/next.js/examples/with-facebook-pixel/README.md

 This example shows how to use Next.js along with Facebook Pixel.
 A custom `_app.js` is used to track route changes and send pageviews to facebook pixel.
 This example uses [react-facebook-pixel](https://www.npmjs.com/package/react-facebook-pixel).

-You will need to set your `NEXT_PUBLIC_FACEBOOK_PIXEL_ID` environment variable for it to send events to your facebook app.
-When not specified, tracking is disabled.

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com/now):